dwyl/image-classifier/README.md

 You now run a `knn_query`from a text input - converted into an embedding - to look for the closest element present in the Index.

-Let's look for the closest item close the "small".
+Let's find the closest item in the Index to the input "small".
 We expect to get "short", the first item.

 ```elixir
 input = "small"